tjswierzewski/HTTP-Webcrawler/README.md

 The main issue I ran into while implementing the HTTP library was correctly formatting the end of the message correctly.
 I also struggled with reading the correct size from the socket.
 I fixed this by reading the HTTP header one byte at a time until the double return.
 After that I check if there is a content length field and read that amount from the socket.

+Because Gradescope did not like my nested files last time I have left them all in the root folder.
+Here is a guide to what is in each file.

+Main File: webcrawler.cpp

+HTTP Library: HTTP*
+Main HTTP file: HTTPSSession.cpp

+HTML: HTMLElement.cpp